brijesh-py/computer-science-engineering/object-oriented-programming.md

-Sure, let's cover the fundamental concepts of Object-Oriented Programming (OOP) in Python with examples.
+Let's cover the fundamental concepts of Object-Oriented Programming (OOP) in Python with examples.
 Object-Oriented Programming is a paradigm that organizes code into reusable and structured units called objects.
 Python supports OOP principles, including encapsulation, inheritance, and polymorphism.

 ### 1. **Class and Object:**